mjbagaoisan/BruinMarketplace/README.md

 The entity relationship describes the schema of our relational database.
 In the context of our app, the main two entities of our database are the User and Listing, which have two relationships.
 The first is a 1 to many relationship (cardinality of 1:N) showing the ownership of a listing by a User; that is, a User can have multiple listings but a listing can only belong to one user.

 The second relationship between User and Listing represents one of our features where users can log themselves as interested in buying a listing.
 A listing can have multiple users that are interested in it, and a user can be interested in multiple listings.
-This is why this relationship on the diagram is a a many to many relationship, which is shown as cardinality of N:M.
+This is why this relationship on the diagram is a a many to many relationship, which is shown as a cardinality of N:M.

 Some notable attributes we collect on the user include name, email, as well as major and class year as we want to profile to reinforce the fact that our app is strictly for UCLA students.